CS-Cafe/BitTacToe/README.md

 </p>

 <p>
-I think that the time and space complexity of the engine can be improved with perfect hashing.
+I think that the time and space complexity of the engine can be improved with minimal perfect hashing.
 However, I was unable to find a multiplier.
 If you can find a multiplier, please let me know and I'll add you to the project!
 </p>